 Sixty percent of the included trials were conducted in the United States.
-Most participants were non-Hispanic White, but persons of Hispanic/Latino heritage were fairly well-represented in these studies as well.
+Most participants were non-Hispanic White, but persons of Hispanic/Latino heritage were fairly well represented in these studies as well.
 Four studies were focused on populations with financial challenges.
-One author has pointed out, however, that families who have participated in research trials are likely to be relatively high functioning and have a certain level of organization and cohesion in order to be able to participate in an intervention program and to complete the program over the course of many weeks.321 Few of the studies included in our review had elements that addressed social risk factors, and we were unable to determine the impact of these efforts in the studies that did attempt to address barriers related to social risk, since the mitigation efforts were highly heterogeneous and could not be disentangled from other factors such as contact time.
-In addition, psychosocial outcomes may be subject to social desirability bias (i.e., desire to report outcomes that are socially normative or that are perceived to be expected or hoped for by those conducting the study) and demand characteristics, (i.e., cues that may indicate the purpose of the study) since participants in weight management interventions cannot be blinded to their intervention status.
+One author has pointed out, however, that families who have participated in research trials are likely to be relatively high functioning and have a certain level of organization and cohesion in order to be able to participate in an intervention program and to complete the program over the course of many weeks.
+The included interventions that showed the greatest weight loss were quite resource-intensive for the participating families, in terms of time spent at the intervention sessions, transportation, and possibly babysitting for other children in the family, which could be prohibitive for families with limited resources.
+In addition, many families would have to pay out-of-pocket for participation outside of research studies, while study participants received the interventions for free.
+Few of the studies included in our review had elements that addressed social risk factors, and we were unable to determine the impact of these efforts in the studies that did attempt to address barriers related to social risk, since the mitigation efforts were highly heterogeneous and could not be disentangled from other factors such as contact time.

+In addition, psychosocial outcomes may be subject to social desirability bias (i.e., desire to report outcomes that are socially normative or that are perceived to be expected or hoped for by those conducting the study) and demand characteristics (i.e., cues that may indicate the purpose of the study), since participants in weight management interventions cannot be blinded to their intervention status.
 Thus, the effect sizes seen in the included studies may be more favorable than those found in typical clinical settings.